-Vata skin tends to be darker, dry and has a tendency of being rough.
-Cool to the touch and often thin, this skin type is likely to experience excessive flakiness, dryness and eczema when in stress..
+Vata skin tends to be darker, dry and tends towards being rough.
+Cool to the touch and often thin, this skin type is likely to experience excessive flakiness, dryness, and eczema when in stress.

-Pitta skin is soft, oily, fair to pale and has a warm complexion.
-Medium thick, this type of skin is more prone to acne,rashes and sores when you experience an imbalance.
+Pitta skin is soft, oily, and fair to pale and has a warm complexion.
+Medium thick, this type of skin surface is more prone to acne, rashes, and sores when you experience an imbalance

-Kapha skin type that is thick, oily, typically very light and cool to the touch.
-Kapha skin shows enlarged pores, blackheads and water retention in the process of imbalance.
+Kapha skin type is oily, thick, typically very light and cool to the touch.
+Kapha skin shows blackheads, enlarged pores, and water retention in the process of imbalance.

-Vata: Avoid dried fruits, apples, melons, potatoes, tomatoes, eggplants, beef and peas.
-Eat avocados, sweet fruits, cherries and oranges.
+Vata: For Vata sin type, avoid dried fruits, melons, apples, potatoes, tomatoes, eggplants, beef, and peas.
+Eat avocados, sweet nuts, cherries, and oranges.

-Pitta: Avoid tomatoes, garlic, sour fruits, bananas, peanuts and spicy foods.
-Eat prouts, green salads, sunflower seeds, mangos, pears, plums and mushrooms.
+Pitta: For Pitta skin type, avoid tomatoes, garlic, sour fruits, bananas, peanuts, and spicy foods.
+Eat sprouts, green salads, sunflower seeds, mangos, pears, plums, and mushrooms.

-Skin allergy is the body’s extreme reaction to one or more allergens.
-There are thousands of different allergens all around us and almost any substance in our environment can provoke an allergic reaction in someone (who is very sensitive).
-We can say that this type of reaction is caused unsuitable or Asaatmya influences.
+Skin allergy is the body’s severe reaction to one or further allergens.
+There are thousands of distinct allergens all around us, and almost any object in our environment can provoke an allergic reaction in someone (who is very sensitive).
+We can say that this type of response caused by improper or Asaatmya influences.

-Similarly, there may be cases of seasonal or acquired skin sensitivities that is caused due to a reactive type toxin called Amavisha.
-This is the more dangerous counterpart of the toxin Ama, which is usually created due to faulty digestion.
+Similarly, there may be cases of seasonal or acquired skin sensitivities caused due to a reactive type toxin called Amavisha.
+The more dangerous counterpart of the toxin Ama will be, it creates due to faulty digestion.
 If Ama is left to continue to accumulate in the digestive tract, it can spread to other tissues (dhatus) and organs and wreak havoc.

-Eventually, the Ama interacts with the organs, tissues and functions of the body (subdoshas) where if not flushed out, it settles and forms a reactive poison called Amavisha.
-When an Asaatmya influence or allergen interacts with the Amavisha it can impair cell functioning and may manifest as rashes, discoloration, roughness or irritation.
+The Ama interacts with the internal organs, tissues, and functions of the body (subdoshas) where if not cleaned out, it settles and develops a reactive poison called Amavisha.
+When an Asaatmya control or allergen interacts with the Amavisha, it can impair cell functioning and may display as rashes, discoloration, roughness or irritation.

 There are four main types of skin allergy, each caused by different allergens.
 Fortunately, there are many ways to relieve the symptoms.
 But in order to choose an appropriate treatment, it’s important to identify which type of allergy you have.